Earth’s Nearest Star

 The solar winds extend outward from the corona of the sun in every direction, creating the heliosphere that envelops the solar system.
 The pressure within the heliosphere decreases with distance from the sun and eventually starts to equalize with that of the interstellar medium of the galaxy.

-The Voyager spacecraft were launched in 1977 with the objective to fly past Jupiter and Saturn and, if possible, to continue on to explore Neptune and Uranus as well.
-Those goals were reached in the late 1980’s and NASA has again re-tasked the mission, sending the space craft to the outer boundaries of the solar system.
+The two Voyager spacecraft were launched in 1977 with the objective to fly past Jupiter and Saturn and, if possible, to continue on to explore Neptune and Uranus as well.
+Those goals were reached in the late 1980’s and NASA has again re-tasked the mission, sending the spacecraft to the outer boundaries of the solar system.

 Voyager 1 has passed through the heliopause and into interstellar space with Voyager 2 right behind it.
 Both spacecraft are communicating information through NASA’s Deep Space Network and should continue to function until about 2025 when the nuclear material powering the spacecraft is depleted.